cmperez19/GAA_PFAS/README.md

 > Everson TM, Sehgal N, Campbell K, Barr DB et al. Placental PFAS concentrations are associated with perturbations of placental DNA methylation.
 Environ Pollut 2025 Mar 1;368:125737.
 PMID: 39862910

 > Perez C, Sehgal N, Eick SM, Barr DB et al. Sex-specific effects of in utero exposure to per- and polyfluoroalkyl substances on placental development.
 Environ Res 2025 Apr 1;270:120868.
 PMID: 39884538

 ## Disclaimer
 This repository does not include individual-level PFAS exposure and phenotype data used in the original study.
 However, data simulations may be generated using mean, SD, and other statistical metrics shared in published works.

+## Archive Folder
+This folder contains earlier versions of scripts and exploratory analyses that were useful during method development.
+They are not part of the main workflow but are retained for transparency.

 ## Key Steps
 1. Load data
-2. Linear regression analysis
+2. Linear regression analysis (CPC_GAA_PFAS_Cell_analysis.Rmd)
-3. Mixture analysis (quantile g-computation and weighted quantile sum)
+3. Mixture analysis ()
 4. Generate summary tables & figures